Blog

 Making your decision

 Limio makes integration with Zuora seamless across every channel.
 Whether you are setting up subscription shops, partner portals or self-service customer experiences, Limio helps you go faster to market without the need to build custom websites or rely on middleware.
-With Limio’s Omnichannel Commerce Platform, you can manage direct, online and partner-assisted sales from a single place while taking full advantage of Zuora’s pricing flexibility.
+Limio is the Agentic Selling Platform that automates how SaaS and subscription businesses sell, onboard and retain customers.
+With Limio you can manage direct, online and partner-assisted sales from a single place while taking full advantage of Zuora’s pricing flexibility.
 Limio’s Modular Checkout supports payments in over 200 currencies and across multiple methods, including Apple Pay and PayPal.
 Every Zuora pricing model is supported, from one-time to recurring, usage-based, bundles, digital and physical products, and even events.

 With Limio for Salesforce, our omnichannel CPQ, sales teams can quote and sell seamlessly alongside digital and partner channels, ensuring consistency across every customer journey.
 Together, Limio Commerce and Limio for Salesforce enable you to sell subscriptions and products through any channel — web, sales-assisted or reseller — without extra work.